silviodelgado/silviodelgado/README.md

 ## Hi there 👋

+- 🧙‍♂️ I'm a software engineer, CEO at Interart Software (@interart-software)
+- 💻 Web development with C#, PHP, Javascript, MySQL, Postgres & Sass
+- 💡 "Ten thousand difficulties do not make one doubt." ~ Isaac Newton

 <!--
 **silviodelgado/silviodelgado** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.